JupyterPhysSciLab/jupyter_Pandas_GUI/README.md

     swap.
 See: [Build Jupyter on a Pi ](https://www.uwosh.edu/facstaff/gutow/computer-and-programming-how-tos/installing-jupyter-on-raspberrian).
-    2. Still within the environment shell test this by starting jupyter `$ jupyter notebook`.
-Jupyter should launch in your browser.
+    2. Still within the environment shell test this by starting jupyter `jupyter notebook` or `Jupyter lab`.
+The version of Jupyter requested should launch in your browser.
         1. Open a new notebook using the default (Python 3) kernel.
         1. In the first cell import the pandas_GUI module:
             `from pandas_GUI import *`